skymethod/spc/README.md

 ## How

-The mechanism is simple, inspired by what the popular podcast app [Overcast already does today](https://overcast.fm/podcasterinfo), namely including podcast-specific information _inside_ the HTTP user-agent request header when the app's backend server fetches the feed.
+The mechanism is simple, inspired by what the popular podcast app [Overcast already does today](https://overcast.fm/podcasterinfo), namely including podcast-specific information _inside_ the HTTP [user-agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/User-Agent) request header when the app's backend server fetches the feed.

 This elegant approach neatly solves the problem without needing complicated auth schemes.
-The information is transferred server-to-server, ensuring the information is seen only by the podcaster (or the podcaster's hosting company), and never includes any given podcast listener in the call flow - avoiding any accidental listener IP leakage.
+The information is transferred server-to-server, ensuring the information is seen only by the podcaster (or the podcaster's hosting company), and never includes any given podcast listener in the call flow - avoiding accidental listener IP leakage.
 It also requires no new outgoing fetch calls for every podcast, reusing the standard feed-level call that the app already makes.

 To implement **spc**, here's what a podcast app needs to do:
-- Generate a short, unique, unguessable **keystring** (case-sensitive and alpha-numeric only) for each podcast that has reportable client consumption metrics
-  - Example: a random v4 uuid without the dashes, perhaps stored as a new column in the backend `podcast` database table
+- Generate a short, unique, unguessable **keystring** (case-sensitive and alpha-numeric only) for each podcast that has reportable client consumption metrics. e.g. a random v4 uuid without the dashes, perhaps stored as a new column in the backend `podcast` database table
 - Create and implement a new spc API endpoint, hosted on a domain associated with the app.
 This HTTPS endpoint must respond to `GET` requests, with one or more `q` query params (keystrings), returning a standardized JSON response payload ([see below](#standard-responses)) for the associated podcasts.
 - Include the podcast-specific endpoint url, prefixed by `spc/`, anywhere inside the user-agent header when server-fetching a podcast's feed.
 An app called ExampleCast might send the following user-agent when server-fetching a feed for a podcast with associated keystring `5f71780061794eaa9e6c62fc967cb363`: